What are webhooks?

 The webhook will be triggered when the record is deleted and all fields and values within the record will be sent with the webhook.
 A common circumstance for this event is when maintaining an offsite backup of records.
 To learn more about using a webhook to save deleted records offsite, please click here.

 Please Note: Your webhook will run regardless of where the change originated.
-For instance, if you create a webhook to be triggered upon a new record, your webhook will trigger whether you created a new record from the Tadabase Builder, API, a record rule, etc.
+For instance, if you create a webhook to be triggered upon a new record, your webhook will trigger whether you created a new record from the Tadabase Builder, a form, a record rule, etc...

 Select the status of your webhook as active or inactive.

 For the purpose of testing your webhooks we recommend using a site such as webhook.site which will generate a unique URL that can catch the webhook and show you what the payload looks like: